RegisterCluster

 For information about the errors that are common to all actions, see Common Errors.

 You don't have permissions to perform the requested operation.
-The user or role that is making the request must have at least one IAM permissions policy attached that grants the required permissions.
-For more information, see Access Management in the IAM User Guide.
+The IAM principal making the request must have at least one IAM permissions policy attached that grants the required permissions.
+For more information, see Access management in the IAM User Guide.

 HTTP Status Code: 403

 These errors are usually caused by a client action.
-Actions can include using an action or resource on behalf of a user that doesn't have permissions to use the action or resource or specifying an identifier that is not valid.
+Actions can include using an action or resource on behalf of an IAM principal that doesn't have permissions to use the action or resource or specifying an identifier that is not valid.

 HTTP Status Code: 400